nakulmitra/docker-tutorial/README.md

 * Docker apps run inside isolated "containers" -> consistent behavior everywhere

 Example Analogy:
-> If your app is a ship, Docker containers are like sealed cargo containers - they carry your goods (code + dependencies) safely across any ship (OS/environment).
+> If our app is a ship, Docker containers are like sealed cargo containers - they carry our goods (code + dependencies) safely across any ship (OS/environment).

 ## Why Use Docker?